ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/iterative-exponentiation.md

 ## Expected Output

-Perhaps the best way to understand the meaning of these terms is to observe the output of a completed version of the program.
-For instance, the command `poetry run python iterator --forloop --whileloop --minimum 0 --maximum 2` produces the following output.
+This project invites you to implement a program called `iterator`.
+The program has two flags called `--forloop` and `--whileloop` that control the type of iteration construct with which the program performs iterative exponentiation.
+To best understand the program's behavior it is nice to observe how it operates when given different command-line arguments.
+For instance, the command `poetry run iterator --forloop --whileloop --minimum 0 --maximum 2` produces the following output.
 Can you see the pattern?
-Please note that the use of both the flags `--forloop` and `--whileloop` means that the program will iteratively compute the powers of two with both a `for` loop and a `while` loop.
+Please note that the use of both the flags `--forloop` and `--whileloop` means that the program will iteratively compute the powers of two with both a `for` and `while` loop.

 ```
 Calculating the powers of 2 from 0 to 2 with iteration: